 The Service-Learning Faculty Fellows program provides support for TU faculty interested in creating a new service-learning course or incorporating a new, significant service learning component into an existing course.

 All TU faculty members in any discipline are eligible to apply.
 Selected Faculty Fellows will be awarded a $1,000 stipend.
 Service-Learning Faculty Fellows meet on a monthly basis to develop and then implement service-learning courses.

 The Service-Learning Faculty Fellows program is accepting faculty who are new to, or have some experience in, service-learning and would like to learn how to incorporate service-learning into a new or existing course.
 Faculty who are new to service-learning will have an opportunity to learn from more experienced faculty as well as others in the Faculty Fellows cohort.
 No experience in teaching or creating a service-learning course is needed to apply.

 Interested faculty members are expected to propose a service-learning initiative that includes a case for the significance and expected impact of the project in a broader context of civic engagement and social responsibility.
-Applications will be evaluated on how the service-learning project seeks to advance course objectives, include meaningful student interaction with the community and address real community needs.
+Applications will be evaluated on how the service-learning project seeks to advance course objectives, includes meaningful student interaction with the community and addresses real community needs.
 Application guidelines are below.

 The Office of Civic Engagement & Leadership has selected the 2014-2015 Service-Learning Faculty Fellows.
 Please direct questions to Stephanie Easterday firstname.lastname@example.org.
 Proposals for 2015-2016 will be available April 2015.